SSWConsulting/SSW.Rules.Content/rules/css-changes/rule.md

 ---
 type: rule
-tips: ""
-title: Do you know when to seek help with CSS changes?
+title: Do you consider factors before making a CSS change?
 seoDescription: This rule explains when to involve a developer for CSS changes and when to make small changes yourself
 uri: css-changes
 authors:
   - title: Betty Bondoc